Dr Subbiah Murder | Supreme Court Sets Aside Madras HC's Acquittals; Gives Life Sentence To 7 Convicts, Allows 2 To Seek Pardon

 It may be recalled Dr Subbiah was attacked in 2013 with a sickle while he was on his way back from Billroth hospital in Chennai.
 He sustained multiple cut injuries on his head, neck, shoulders, etc. The police concluded that the motive was a property dispute between A1's family and the deceased.
 It arrested 9 persons, including A2(wife of A1), A3 and A4(children of A1&A2).

 The Trial Court convicted all of murder and sentenced 7 of them to death sentences and 2 persons to life imprisonment.
-This was reversed by the Madras High Court on the grounds that the Trial Court adopted a callous approach by ignoring settled principles of law, and the serious lapses in the investigation.
+This was reversed by the Madras High Court on the grounds that the Trial Court adopted a callous approach by ignoring settled principles of law and the serious lapses in the investigation.

 A bench comprising Justice MM Sundresh and Justice Satish Chandra Sharma held that the High Court's order is not sustainable in law as it failed to appreciate the evidence led by the prosecution.
 Therefore, in view of the reasons, it upheld the Trial Court's order.

-"In view of the forgoing discussion, we are of the view that the High Court committed a grave error in reversing the view of the Trial Court, without regard to the breach of principles governing the exercise of powers, the impugned judgment is unsustainable on account of erroneous appreciation of evidence.
+"In view of the foregoing discussion, we are of the view that the High Court committed a grave error in reversing the view of the Trial Court, without regard to the breach of principles governing the exercise of powers, the impugned judgment is unsustainable on account of erroneous appreciation of evidence.
 On the reasons mentioned above, we find the findings of the trial Court are clearly sustainable and stand restored, and the convictions of the respondents are upheld."

 On the sentencing aspect, it recorded the Tamil Nadu Government's stand that it is not pressing for a death sentence anymore.
 Therefore, it was awarded imprisonment for life to all accused persons, except A1 and A2.